Gninoskcaj/jacksonmooring.com/_drafts/2019-11-07-free-custom-domain-email.md

 ---
 layout: post
-title: "How to Set Up a Custom Domain Email"
+title: How to Set Up a Custom Domain Email
-description: "A Step By Step guide To Setting up a Custom Domain Email for Free"
+description: A Step By Step guide To Setting up a Custom Domain Email for Free
-tags: [email, gmail]
+tags:
+- email
+- gmail

 ---
 In this example I will use <a href="https://www.namesilo.com" target="_blank">NameSilo</a>.
 Having the cheepest domains on the market I prefer NameSilo.
 <h3>Lets dive in...</h3>